Caitlin-Sykes/ComputerCraft-Scripts/DraconicEvolutionReactor/readme.md

 To changes the reactor limits, you can change the values in ```Customisation.lua``` under the ```Limits for the Reactor``` heading.

+## Disclaimer

+I take no responsability for nuclear detonations caused by the failure of this script.
+Please use responsably and ~~only on your worst enemies~~ and be cautious of changing the values.

 ## Credits
 Some code was used from the following source: